-In 2012, Feng et al[118] published the results from a pilot prospective multi-centric trial (WISP-R) aiming to withdraw IS in order to reduce drug-related complications: Out of 20 pediatric OLT recipients attempting COT, 12 (60%) children successfully discontinued (over a period at least of 36 wk) IS, while 8 patients experienced rejection resolved by IS resumption.
+Feng et al[118] published the results from a pilot prospective multi-centric trial aiming to withdraw IS in order to reduce drug-related complications: Out of 20 pediatric OLT recipients attempting COT, 12 (60%) children successfully discontinued (over a period at least of 36 wk) IS, while 8 patients experienced rejection resolved by IS resumption.
 Recently, the authors reported that after a 5-year follow-up all COT recipients have normal LFTs and no histological progressive inflammation or fibrosis, despite some patients were found with DSA and modest increases in sinusoidal C4d staining[119].
-These promising results suggest that in selected pediatric OLT recipients COT is feasible, yet selection criteria (such as clinical criteria and biomarkers) are needed to identify the children who could successfully attempt an IS withdrawal.
-High rates (40-42%) of successful COT were also reported by other series[120,121]; likewise, Waki et al[120] demonstrated that Non-tol patients were associated with post-transplant HLA antibodies.
+These promising results suggested that in selected pediatric OLT recipients COT was feasible, yet selection criteria (such as clinical criteria and biomarkers) are needed to identify the children who could successfully attempt an IS withdrawal.
+High rates (40%-42%) of successful COT were also reported by other series[120,121].
+Likewise, Waki et al[120] demonstrated that Non-tol patients were associated with post-transplant human leukocyte antigen antibodies.
 This could represent a future screening criterion to select children who could discontinue IS regimen.

 DISCUSSION

 The outset of DNMs in LT recipients seems to be connected to the IS regimen.
-In fact, IS drugs down-regulate different pathways both of the adaptive and the innate immune response, leading to a higher risk of tumors relapse after OLTs.
-Hepatocellular carcinoma (HCC) represents one of the indications for OLTs.
-Due to the nature of the transplant indication itself, it would be beneficial to quickly tailor or withdraw IS, since these recipients face a higher risk to develop HCC recurrence[90,122].
+In fact, IS drugs downregulate different pathways both of the adaptive and the innate immune response leading to a higher risk of tumor relapse after OLT.
+Hepatocellular carcinoma represents one of the indications for OLT.
+Due to the nature of the transplant indication itself, it would be beneficial to quickly tailor or withdraw IS because these recipients face a higher risk of recurrent hepatocellular carcinoma[90,122].
 Thus, immediately after an OLT, CNIs should be discontinued to minimize this threat as they seem more likely to trigger DNMs[123,124].
-Conversely, mTORi seem to reduce the impact of DNMs at least within the first five years post-OLT[125].
+Conversely, mTORi seems to reduce the impact of DNMs at least within the 1st 5 years post-OLT[125].

-The IS non-adherence must be always avoided due to its dangerous effects, often underestimated in the overall graft longevity[126].
-Nowadays, COT can be achieved in almost 30% of adult OLT individuals after a meticulous selection, but it is hard to accomplish for other SOTRs subjects since COT is organ dependent[127].
-Strict criteria from the studies cited in Table 3 include IS regimens and IS drug blood levels; stable allograft function; no history of rejection or autoimmune diseases and a similar HLA match between donors and recipients.
+The IS non-adherence must be always avoided due to its dangerous effects often underestimated in the overall graft longevity[126].
+Nowadays, COT can be achieved in almost 30% of adult OLT individuals after a meticulous selection, but it is hard to accomplish for other solid organ transplant subjects because COT is organ dependent[127].
+Strict criteria from the studies cited in Table 3 include IS regimens and IS drug blood levels, stable allograft function, no history of rejection or autoimmune diseases and a similar human leukocyte antigen match between donors and recipients.
 All these conditions need to be met in order to attempt COT.
-The accomplishment of a complete IFS in pediatric OLT recipients proved to be suitable in carefully designated patients, albeit the heterogeneous considered cohorts.
-In fact, up to 60% of the total recipients were successfully withdrawn from IS preserving a normal graft function.
+The accomplishment of a complete IFS in pediatric OLT recipients proved to be suitable in carefully designated patients albeit the heterogeneous considered cohorts.
+In fact, up to 60% of the total recipients were successfully withdrawn from IS while preserving a normal graft function.

-Histological findings are as important as biochemical assessments in the definition of COT and not every study performed liver biopsies after weaning off IS.
-OLT recipients with normal LFTs might hide relevant graft inflammations or fibrosis that offset the risk of organ injury.
+Histological findings are as important as biochemical assessments in the definition of COT, and not every study performed liver biopsies after weaning off IS.
+OLT recipients with normal LFTs might hide relevant graft inflammation or fibrosis that offset the risk of organ injury.
 In addition, modern studies stressed the relevance of histological features when outlining future trials.
 Considerations on graft fibrosis, independent from IS maintenance or withdrawal, need further investigations to fully understand the etiopathogenetic pathways involved.
-To the best of our knowledge, no clinical experience has been reported so far on IS withdrawal attempting because of DNMs occurrence; so, we can only speculate that the reconstitution of the immunological pathways can counteract the tumor growing.
+To the best of our knowledge, no clinical experience has been reported so far on IS withdrawal because of DNM occurrence.
+Therefore, we can only speculate that the reconstitution of the immunological pathways can counteract the tumor growing.